-The UK’s first and only dedicated drug checking not-for-profit organisation, The Loop, has recently been granted charity status by the Charity Commission and has welcomed on board the first CEO for a drug checking service in the UK.
-As an organisation with a Home Office license for drug checking, The Loop are delighted that the Charity Commission undertook a comprehensive legal review of it’s activities, and determined drug checking as a legal and charitable activity in the UK.
-This provides the organisation with an excellent platform to develop services, reach wider communities and more individuals, and greater opportunity to secure further funding to do so.
+The UK’s first and only dedicated drug checking organisation, The Loop, has been granted charity status by the Charity Commission and has welcomed on board the first CEO for a drug checking service in the UK.
+In order to become a charity, the Charity Commission undertook a comprehensive legal review of The Loop’s activities and determined that drug checking is a legal and charitable activity in the UK.
+This provides the charity with an excellent platform to develop its services, to reach more individuals and more opportunities to secure further funding to do so.

 The appointment of Katy Porter as the new CEO, as well as the addition of a full-time administrator, Ursh Skeet, is a significant step for The Loop.
 Katy is a highly experienced senior manager in health care and Trustee/Vice Chair for youth homeless charity, Depaul UK.
 Katy has brought with her a wealth of experience and will be forging an exciting path for The Loop via a generous grant from the independent grant giving trust, The Tudor Trust.

 ‘It is an amazing time to join The Loop; all the continued energy and commitment of so many over the past 10 years has enabled us to get to this next stage in our development.
 The recognition and registration as a Charity, will mean that our health services and the important information we generate through drug checking will now reach more people in more places across the UK, and greatly assist in reducing drug-related harm.
 I am excited by the opportunity to lead such an innovative and important organisation as The Loop’.
 Katy Porter, CEO, The Loop